kai687/sphinxawesome-theme/docs/docs/use.rst

       html_theme_options = {"nav_include_hidden": False}

-   It is recommended to either provide a caption to the toctree directive, or inserting a headline before it when not using the ``:hidden:`` option.
+   It's recommended to either provide a caption to the toctree directive, or inserting a headline before it when not using the ``:hidden:`` option.
 For example::

       .. toctree::